Teen Car Accidents

 Traffic accidents are the leading cause of death and injury to teens, and it’s well-established that drivers between the ages 15 and 19 have the highest crash rate of any age group.

-Fort Lauderdale car accident attorneys at The Ansara Law Firm, represents families who have suffered as a result of a teen driver’s careless, reckless or inexperienced actions behind the wheel.
+The Fort Lauderdale car accident attorneys at The Ansara Law Firm, represents families who have suffered as a result of a teen car accident caused by a teen's careless, reckless or inexperienced actions behind the wheel.

 A recent report from the Florida Highway Patrol’s crash statistics report indicates: